Up to 6 months 0% APR Financing Available! Learn More >

 Sizing a furnace for a house takes only a few calculations.
 To find the right furnace size for the square footage of your house, you need to determine how many BTUs it needs.
 To do this, multiply your home's square footage by the heating factor of the climate zone that you live in.

-Determine Your Square Footage
+How to Determine Your Square Footage

-To calculate the number of BTU your furnace needs, determine the square footage of your house.
+To calculate the number of BTUs your furnace needs, determine the square footage of your house.
 Measure the square footage of each room by multiplying the length and width of each room together.
 Add each room's square footage to calculate the square footage of your entire house.
 This calculation will work for rectangular rooms, but rooms in other shapes will require slightly different calculations.
-To calculate the square footage of a triangular room, multiply the length and width and divide that number by two.
-If you have a circular room, you will need to measure the radius, which is the distance from the center of the room to the edge.
-Multiply this measurement by 3.14 to calculate the square footage.
-If you have an abnormally shaped room, divide it into smaller sections, then measure and calculate each section separately.

-Determine Your Climate Zone
+How to Determine Your Climate Zone

 Once you calculate your home's square footage, you need to identify which climate zone you live in.
 Climate is another factor that determines how many BTUs a furnace needs to heat your house.
 Your furnace typically needs more BTUs to heat your home the farther away you are from the equator.
 BTU requirements also vary based on geographic factors such as ocean currents and elevation.
-Figuring out your zone is easy because they are divided into five categories based on weather and average air temperatures.
+Figuring out your zone is easy because it is divided into five categories based on weather and average air temperatures.
 You can determine your climate zone based on the region that you live in.

-Where Are These Climate Zones?
+Where Are The Climate Zones?

-Southern regions in the United States such as Houston, Miami and New Orleans make up zone one.
-Zone two includes states such as Tennessee, North Carolina, parts of Oklahoma and coastal California.
-Zone three covers states such as Virginia, Kentucky, Kansas and Delaware.
-New York, Chicago and Boston are all in Zone four.
+Southern regions in the United States, such as Houston, Miami, and New Orleans, make up zone one.
+Zone two includes states such as Tennessee, North Carolina, parts of Oklahoma, and coastal California.
+Zone three covers states such as Virginia, Kentucky, Kansas, and Delaware.
+New York, Chicago, and Boston are all in Zone four.
 Zone five covers the northernmost states in the country.
-Each zone has its own recommended number of BTUs, which include the following:

 • Zone 1: 30 to 35 BTUs